 Currently, LinkedIn does not allow you to block a member without first accessing their profile.
 This means that to block someone, you have to navigate to their profile, which may result in a profile visit notification to that person, depending on your current privacy settings.

-To minimize the view of your visit to the account of someone you plan to block, you can use LinkedIn’s anonymous browsing mode.
-Here’s how:
+To minimize the visibility of your visit to the account of someone you plan to block, you can use LinkedIn’s anonymous browsing mode.
+Here’s how you can use this feature:

-1. Activate anonymous mode: Go to your account settings, then to “Privacy”.
-Look for the “View profile options” option and select “Modify”.
+Activate anonymous mode: Go to your account settings, then to “Privacy.”
+Look for the “View profile options” section and select “Modify.”
 You’ll then be able to choose how you appear to people whose profiles you’ve viewed.
-Select the anonymous navigation option.
+Select the anonymous navigation option from the menu.

-2. Visit and block: Once anonymous mode has been activated, you can visit the account of the member you wish to block without your name or profile information being visible to that person.
-Then follow the usual steps to block the user.
+Visit and block: Once anonymous mode has been activated, you can visit the account of the member you wish to block without your name or profile information being visible to that person.
+Then follow the usual steps to click the “More” button and block the user.

 Even in anonymous mode, LinkedIn can sometimes inform members that they have received a profile visit without revealing the visitor’s identity.
 This may arouse curiosity, but will not directly reveal your action.
 Browsing anonymously can also limit certain features on LinkedIn, such as seeing who has visited your own profile.